cms-opendata-workshop/workshop2021-lesson-advobjects/_episodes/02-muoncorr.md

 The first thing `applyCorrections` does is create an RDataFrame from the ROOT-file.
 The RDataFrame can be thought of as an array where the variables from the ROOT-file make up columns.
 We use the RDataFrame function `Define` to add new columns for variables needed in applying the corrections and for the corrected values. `Define` takes as a parameter the name of the new column, a function and a list of RDataFrame columns. `Define` automatically loops over the given columns, performs the given function on each event and saves the results to the new column.

-This tutorial produces a plot which shows that the corrections have been applied correctly.
-In the y-axis of the plot we have the invariant mass of μ<sup>+</sup>μ<sup>-</sup>, which is why the events are filtered to muon pairs with opposite charges and the invariant mass is computed.
-After this a few more columns needed for the plot are added.
+We are later going to do an exercise to make sure the corrections have been applied correctly.
+We are going to need the invariant mass of μ<sup>+</sup>μ<sup>-</sup>, which is why the events are filtered to muon pairs with opposite charges and the invariant mass is computed.

 ~~~
 int applyCorrections(string filename, string pathToFile, bool isData) {